maxvfischer/DIY-ai-art/README.md

 pip3 install Jetson.GPIO
 ```

 Then, set up user permissions to be able to access the GPIOs.
-Create new GPIO user group (remember to change
+Create new GPIO user group (replace
 `your_user_name`):

 ```bash